ucsb-ds/pl-dev-team/_lectures/week10a.md

 # Today

-* Help us get your PRs merged
 * Work on Videos
-* Work on Release Notes
+* Work on Release Notes OR:

-OR: do final retro.
+* Do final retro.

 # Final CATME survey, and the end of quarter post-survey